beanc16/discord-bot-settings-microservice/README.md

-# template-microservice-api
+# discord-bot-settings-microservice

-A node server template for microservices to be hosted on Heroku.
+A microservice for performing CRUD operations on discord bot settings.

 <!--
 API Documentation: